SylwiaGrudkowska/JDemetra-documentation/pages/theory/index.md

 used by the U.S. Census Bureau for a seasonal adjustment of time series.
 Users can download the X-13ARIMA-SEATS application, which is a Windows interface for the X-13ARIMA-SEATS program.
-Detailed information on X-13ARIMA-SEATS can be found at [U.S. Census Bureau](https://www.census.gov/).
+Detailed information on X-13ARIMA-SEATS can be found at a <a href="https://www.census.gov/srd/www/winx13//" target="_blank">dedicated U.S. Census Bureau webpage</a>.

 In contrast to the earlier product (X-12-ARIMA), X-13ARIMA-SEATS includes not only the enhanced X-11 seasonal adjustment procedure but